 I believe that staying on-site at Disney World gives you more for your money.
 Besides the obvious Disney perks and free transportation, you never have to leave the magical world of Disney if you stay on property.
 I enjoy the feeling of being surrounded by Disney magic 24 hours a day, but I know that not everyone shares my sentiments.

 While I have stayed off-site on occasion, I know many families prefer staying outside of Disney due to budget, family size, or because they also want a middle point when visiting other Orlando attractions.
+Renting a house on Airbnb could be another option for larger families or big groups.
+Consider renting an Orlando Airbnb, and if you are a first time user, click here to get $40 off your first booking.
 One benefit of this is that if you are a loyalty member of a Marriott, IHG, Hilton, or other brands, you could use rewards credit cards to get free hotel stays.
 Here is a list of 15 of the best family resorts in Orlando that are not in Disney World.

 If you enjoyed this post and are considering a stay at one of the Disney Moderate Resorts, Pin this for later!